Buddhism in Pakistan: Punjab

 Ruins of Dharmarajika Stupa in Taxila.
 It was destroyed during the Hunnic invasions in the 6th century.

 Most of the archaeological sites of Taxila are located around Taxila Museum.
 For over 1,000 years, Taxila remained famous as a center of learning Gandharan art of sculpture, architecture, education and Buddhism in the days of Buddhist glory.
 There are over 50 archaeological sites scattered around Taxila.
 Some of the most important sites are the Dhamarajika Stupa and Monastery (300 BC – 200 AD), Bhir Mound (600–200 BC), Sirkap (200 BC – 600 AD), Jandial Temple (c.250 BC) and Jaulian Monastery (200 – 600 AD).

 A museum comprising various sections with rich archaeological finds of Taxila, arranged in chronological order and properly labeled, has been established close to the site.

+Islamabad Capital territory

+The main Buddhist site around this area are the Shah Allah Ditta caves on the Margalla Hills.
+They are believed to be 2400 years old and are decorated with Buddhist era murals.
+The caves were first used by Buddhist monks for meditation, and later by Hindu Sadhus and also afterwards by Muslim ascetics in the Mughal era.

 Sindh

 Buddha from the Kahu-jo-daro stupa, circa 410 CE.

 Buddhist sites in Sindh are numerous but ill preserved in various stages of deterioration.
 Sites at Brahmanabad (Mansura) include a Buddhist stupa at Mohenjo-daro; Sirah-ji-takri near Rohri, Sukkur; Kahu-Jo-Daro at Mirpur Khas, Nawabshah; Sudheran-Jo-Thul near Hyderabad; Thul Mir Rukan stupa; Thul Hairo Khan Stupa; Bhaleel-Shah-Thul square stupas (5th–7th century A.D) at Dadu, and Kot-Bambhan-Thul buddhist tower near Tando Muhammad Khan.
 Many terracotta tiles from Kaho-Jo-Daro and Buddha statues are exhibited in Chatrapati Shivaji Museum, Mumbai.